twiz-/split-analytics/README.md

   end
  ```

  Ok, so now every time you execute an action in your application an `AnalyticsEvent` should be created.
 To confirm this is working visit a couple pages in your applicaiton then open up your rails console and run `AnalyticsEvent.count`.
-This will basically return the number of actions you just committed by jumping around your application.
+This will return the number of actions you just committed by jumping around your application.

 ####Create the analytics dashbaord

  Cool!
-We have details about each request being saved as records.
+We have details about each request saved as records.
 Now, lets create a simple dashboard to view the details of all these records we're
  saving.

  `rails g controller analytics_events analytics_dashboard`